Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Geometrical test with the cross-correlation method

 The quantities with ``ref'' are the quantities from the observable assuming a ``reference'' cosmological model, and the quantities without the subscript denote the underlying true quantities.
-Since the reference cosmological model assumed generally differs from the underlying true cosmology, it causes an apparent distortion in the cross-power spectrum -- the so-called Alcock-Paczynski test \citep{AlcockPaczynski:79,EisensteinHu:98,SeoEisenstein:03}.
+Since the reference cosmological model assumed generally differs from the underlying true cosmology, it causes an apparent shift in the cross-power spectrum.
 Thus the observed cross-power spectrum is given as

-where ${\mathcal P}_s(z)$ is the residual shot noise\footnote{Suppose that the spectroscopic and photometric samples reside in their host haloes, which have the number densities of $n_{h1}$ and $n_{h2}$, and assume that some fractions of the two samples have the common host haloes which have the number density of $n_{c}$.
+where ${\mathcal P}_{\rm s}(z)$ is the residual shot noise\footnote{Suppose that the spectroscopic and photometric samples reside in their host haloes, which have the number densities of $n_{h1}$ and $n_{h2}$, and assume that some fractions of the two samples have the common host haloes which have the number density of $n_{c}$.
 In this case, the shot noise for the cross-power spectrum is found to be proportional to $n_c/(n_{h1}n_{h2})$.}.
-Since we consider a wide redshift bin for the projection of the spectroscopic sample, we can safely ignore the redshift-space distortion effect.
+Since we consider a wide redshift bin for the projection of the spectroscopic sample, we can safely ignore the RSD effect.

 To make a parameter forecast, we include the following set of parameters: